-Interoperability testing is a type of testing to check whether software can inter-operate with other software component, software's or systems.
+Interoperability testing is defined as a software testing type, that checks whether software can inter-operate with other software component, software's or systems.

-The goal of interoperability testing is to prove that end-to-end functionality between two communicating systems is as required by the standard on which those systems are based.
+In other words, interoperability testing means to prove that end-to-end functionality between two communicating systems is as required by the standard on which those systems are based.

 For example, interoperability testing is done between smartphone and tablet to check data transfer via Bluetooth.